victorwg/Battleship-Project/README.md

 ### Description
 - Players given 5 battleships of different sizes to put on their board.
 - Players take turns guessing opponent battleships by calling out the corresponding coordinates on the board.
-- Try and sink all of the other player's battleships before they sink all of yours.
+- Try and sink all of the other player's battleships.

 ### Game Rules
 #### General Rules